 Meanwhile, all state schools must pay normal business tax rates to their local authority, which can amount to hundreds of thousands of pounds per school a year.

-- To put this £3.5 billion figure in context, in 2017-18 the government spent £39 billion on the state schools budget.
-That made up 58% of total government education spending in England.
-The current government has announced £2.6 billion more for schools in 2020-21 alone, so it appears capable of spending more billions on state schools when it needs to.
+To put this £3.5 billion figure in context, in 2017-18 the government spent £39 billion on the state schools budget.
+That still only made up 58% of total government education spending in England.

 7. WHAT IS THE ‘EFFECT’ ON ACADEMIC OUTCOMES OF GOING TO A PRIVATE SCHOOL?